 In order for feature films to be considered for competition, a Dallas/Fort Worth Premiere is required.

 Films in competition must not have had major theatrical release or US broadcast airing prior to the festival.

 Feature Films must not be commercially available prior to April 2024.
 However we will consider these films for Special Presentations.

 More than one entry may be submitted.
 Each entry must be accompanied by a separate entry form and entry fee.

 If your film is selected, you will be asked to provide a digital press kit which includes: head-shot and filmography of director, color and/or B&W stills from the film, screeners for press, and a video trailer (cleared for broadcast).
 You will also be asked to deliver a 30-60 second promotional video that can be used by DIFF and our DIFF marketing partners to help promote your film at the festival.

 DVD/Blu-ray screeners will not be accepted for consideration.

 Any films submitted without a paid entry fee by the given deadline will be disqualified from the submission screening process.

 All film entries selected for the festival grant DIFF the rights to use footage, stills, titles and information from the film for promotional purposes.

-All filmmakers will be notified by (approximately) March 10, 2016 via email.
+All filmmakers and writers will be notified by (approximately) March 28, 2024, via email.